Saturday, July 26, 2025

 Meeting K. Barry Sharpless

 In January 1986, I was working as a Post Doctoral Research Associate at the UM; go canes!
-We were working on a project and a group from MIT invited our group to collaborate on some work on the development of titanium catalysts in the synthesis of several types of medication.
+We were working on a project and a group from MIT invited our group to collaborate on some work on the development of titanium catalysts in the synthesis of several types of medications.
 We were invited to go to MIT to present our findings.

 By the way MIT is in Boston, or a suburb of Boston.
 It is really cold!!!
 I had to borrow by brother in law’s winter jacket and his gloves.
 I lost one of the gloves on the way back.
 Did I say it was really cold in MIT?
 It must have been evident since when I arrived all those present worried about the Cuban guy from Miami and asked how I felt.